someoneontheinternet/zed/README.md

     sub esp, 4 ; allign stack pointer int 0x80 ; Calling kernal
 ```
-The 'exit' function calls the kernal to stop the program.
+The ```exit``` function calls the kernal to stop the program.
 Otherwise, it will invoke a Segmentation Fault.

 #### Variables
 ```assembly